abemscac/pies-doc/docs/react/component-rendering.md

 :::info Tiny Exercise

 Tiny exercise!
-Consider the following snippet:
+Consider the following code:

 - How many times do you think `count` will be updated?
 - When will `count` be updated?